|Revised||July 8, 2019|

 - Leave Charges: Only scheduled work hours shall be charged in calculating the amount of leave taken.
 Saturdays, Sundays, and/or holidays are charged only if they are scheduled workdays.

-- Vacation Leave Transferable: If a Blue Ridge Community College employee is hired by another institution within the North Carolina Community College System, the employee may request that rather than be paid for unused vacation leave (as provided for in Sub-section Q below), the employee’s unused vacation leave be “transferred” to the new employing institution as a credit.
+- Vacation Leave Transferable: If a Blue Ridge Community College employee is hired by another institution within the North Carolina Community College System, the employee may request that rather than be paid for unused vacation leave (as provided for in Section XV below), the employee’s unused vacation leave be “transferred” to the new employing institution as a credit.
 These same provisions would similarly apply in cases where an employee from another institution with unused vacation leave is hired by Blue Ridge Community College.
 In either such case, each institution must approve the request in writing and the President of Blue Ridge Community College shall ultimately approve the request for the College.

 - Vacation leave may be used in lieu of sick leave after all sick leave is exhausted.